nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 To-do list finds no previous operation.
 There could be result from too many undo requests or first time using the software.

 >1a1.
-To-do list shows ‘no previous operation found’<br>
+To-do list shows 'no previous operation found'<br>
 > Use case ends

 1b.
 Last operation is invalid